 If you’re going through “the big change,” you have probably already experienced some of the symptoms:

 View this post on Instagram

 As you age, hormone levels begin to dip.
 The ovarian function begins to decline, and you may notice that you lose or miss your period altogether.
 Once your periods stop entirely, progesterone and oestrogen production also dip.
 Most people enter menopause in their mid-40s to mid-50s.
 However, some women may enter menopause early, whereas others may enter it later in life.

-In order to lose weight during menopause, it helps to first understand the reasons for the these changes that are happening to your body and how this is impacting body composition and metabolism.
+In order to lose weight during menopause, it helps to first understand the reasons for these changes and how this is impacting body composition and metabolism.
 Once you know how to work with your body, and not against it, you can fight off the stubborn fat.

 Why is weight gain common during menopause?

 While the key to fat loss is the calorie deficit, getting into and staying in a deficit is sometimes made more difficult by what’s going on in an individual’s life.
 Menopausal and perimenopausal women, for example, have so much going on physically, hormonally, and mentally that maintaining a deficit in order to lose weight is often very hard.

 Reduction in muscle mass

 One of the reasons why losing weight during menopause is difficult, is that it is fairly common to experience a reduction in muscle mass.
 Muscle tissue is very ‘metabolically active’.
 Which means if you lose muscle mass, combined with a general decrease in metabolic rate due to age, you need less calories to maintain your weight compared to say a few years ago.
 This is why people often find their weight increases during menopause.
 Even though they haven’t increased the amount of calories they’re consuming!
 It’s because their caloric requirements have decreased.
 And now instead being at weight maintenance and staying at the same weight, they’ve unwittingly moved into a calorie surplus thus weight gain happens.